Bolton ...

 Albert Crossley Bolton.

-During World War I, he enlisted [September 1914], and served with the 1st/4th Battalion Duke of Wellington's (West Riding Regiment), then he served as a Private with the 49th Company Machine Gun Corps (Infantry).
+During World War I, he enlisted [September 1914], and served with the 1st/4th Battalion Duke of Wellington's (West Riding Regiment), then and he served as a Private with the 49th Company Machine Gun Corps (Infantry).

 He was wounded several times.